-The remaining Ready Made Farms became one of four soldier settlement estates established in Carnamah after the First World War.
-These estates are featured in the Landmarks: People and Places across Australia gallery at the National Museum of Australia in Canberra (see our blog post on the gallery for more info).
+The remaining Ready-Made Farms became one of four soldier settlement estates established in Carnamah after the First World War.
+These estates are featured in the permanent exhibition Landmarks: People and Places across Australia at the National Museum of Australia in Canberra.

 Right: The Company's Invoice to the State Government

 It has now been over a century since the first Ready-Made Farm settlers arrived in Coorow, Winchester and Carnamah.